lukeiscooldev/Nexus/README.md

 - [x] Add more renderers, with support for renderer plugins!
 - [x] Download Mods, ModPacks, resource packs, saves, and shader packs directly within the launcher!
 - [x] Customizable virtual mouse icon and launcher background image.
-- [x] Light and dark themes available.
+- [x] New colors for the user interface.
 - [x] And more features!

 <h2 align="center">Screenshots</h2>